Why Should I Be Concerned About Drug Side Effects?

 A 400 percent increase in substance-abuse was found in children and adults (ages 12 and up) during the ten-year period of 1998 to 2008, according to the same government study.
 The rise in illicit use of pharmaceuticals spans every gender, race, ethnicity, education and employment level, and all regions of the country.

-For the first time, more than half of all insured Americans are taking prescription medicines regularly for chronic health problems, according to data compiled by Medco Health Solutions, reports Assoicated Press.
+For the first time, more than half of all insured Americans are taking prescription medicines regularly for chronic health problems, according to data compiled by Medco Health Solutions, reports Associated Press.

 The number of kids taking psychotropic medication has exploded in recent years, according to the Drug Enforcement Administration (DEA).